corda/corda/docs/source/api-vault-query.rst

 4. ``VaultCustomQueryCriteria`` provides the means to specify one or many arbitrary expressions on attributes defined by a custom contract state that implements its own schema as described in the :doc:`Persistence </api-persistence>` documentation and associated examples.
 Custom criteria expressions are expressed using one of several type-safe ``CriteriaExpression``: BinaryLogical, Not, ColumnPredicateExpression, AggregateFunctionExpression.
 The ``ColumnPredicateExpression`` allows for specification arbitrary criteria using the previously enumerated operator types.
 The ``AggregateFunctionExpression`` allows for the specification of an aggregate function type (sum, avg, max, min, count) with optional grouping and sorting.
 Furthermore, a rich DSL is provided to enable simple construction of custom criteria using any combination of ``ColumnPredicate``.
 See the ``Builder`` object in ``QueryCriteriaUtils`` for a complete specification of the DSL.

-    .. note:: It is a requirement to register any custom contract schemas to be used in Vault Custom queries, either in the associated `CordaPluginRegistry` configuration for the respective CorDapp using the ``requiredSchemas`` configuration field (which specifies a set of `MappedSchema`) or by passing the package location of the custom schemas to the ``net.corda.node.cordapp.scan.package` system property (for example -Dnet.corda.node.cordapp.scan.package="net.corda.testing.schemas")
+    .. note:: custom contract schemas are automatically registered upon node startup for CorDapps.
+Please refer to :doc:`Persistence </api-persistence>` for mechanisms of registering custom schemas for different testing purposes.

 All ``QueryCriteria`` implementations are composable using ``and`` and ``or`` operators.